illtron3030/Weather_Dashboard_ChallengeSix/README.md

 To further my knowledge of Javascript and the use of API's.
-API's can be used for many applications and this challenge showed me how so much is possible intergrating them into websites.
+API's can be used for many applications and this challenge showed me how so much is possible integrating them into websites.

 My Biggest Challenge: